rails/rails/guides/source/active_record_basics.md

 Active Record allows you to validate the state of objects before they are persisted to the database.
 With Active Record validations you can ensure a value is not empty, is unique, exists in the database or follows a specific format.
 These are just a few of the options available, the Validations guide has a complete list of helpers.

-Validation is a very important issue to consider when persisting to the database, so the methods `save` and `update` take it into account when
-running: they return `false` when validation fails and they didn't actually perform any operation on the database.
-All of these have a bang counterpart (that is, `save!` and `update!`), which are stricter in that they raise the exception `ActiveRecord::RecordInvalid` if validation fails.
+Validation is a very important issue to consider when persisting to the database.
+The methods `save`, `update` and `create` return `false` when validation rules fail.
+When this happens, the methods will not persist data to the database.
+Each of these methods have a bang counterpart (for example, `save!`, `update!` and `create!`) which will return the full exception `ActiveRecord::RecordInvalid` if validation fails.

-A quick example to illustrate:
+Here is a quick example to illustrate the difference:

 ```ruby
 class User < ActiveRecord::Base